Immunocal Clinical Research Initiative

 "This marks the first, controlled clinical study of Immunocal in an elderly population.
 Furthermore, we are delighted with the fact that this study will be run at IRCM - a research center in the province of Quebec with an excellent reputation in Canada and internationally."

-*This information is from an external source (Immunotec).
+(i)Source/Reference: Immunotec.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.